christelinda-laureijs/personal-website/content/_index.md

       text: |
         <h3>Coding Projects</h3>

-        <p style="margin-bottom:20rem;">I always have some sort of coding project on the go.
+        <p style="margin-bottom:20rem;">I always have some sort of coding
+        project on the go.
 I code most frequently in R & RMarkdown, but I also like to build things with LaTeX and HTML.
-My most recent projects have included creating a reproducible RMarkdown/LaTeX thesis template, coding a website (this one!) and developing R scripts to analyze the recordings that we collect in the lab.</p>
+My most recent projects have included creating a reproducible RMarkdown/LaTeX thesis template, coding a website (this one!) and developing R scripts to analyze the recordings that we collect in the lab.
+I'm currently developing an R package for electrophysiologists to analyze and plot their data!</p>

   design:
     background: